MunasheMuk2/StackSmartGuide/README.md

 2. As a logistics professional, I want to see updated features

-3. As a logistics professional, professional I want to see Stack Smart Guide’s contact details in case there are any issues with the calculator
+3. As a logistics professional, professional I want to be able to contact Stack Smart Guide in case there are any issues with the calculator

 _Frequent users_